xperimex/xperimex.github.io/_posts/2021-04-04-fixed-points.md

 $x_{n+1} = \frac{1}{2}(x_n + \frac{13}{x_n})$
 </center>

-Or if you liked our previous notation, we can rewrite this as a function we iterate over as
+Or if you liked our previous notation, we can rewrite this as a function and iterate over

 <center>
 $g(x) = \frac{1}{2}(x + \frac{13}{x})$